gitmachtl/cardano-related-stuff/cardano-mnemonic-rootkey/README.md

 ## Tool to generate CLI Payment/Staking Signing-/Verification-Keys from Mnemonics

-This tool works with Mnemonics for normal Shelley(icarus) Wallets, Ledger-Hardware-Wallets and Trezor-Hardware-Wallets
+This tool works with Mnemonics for normal Shelley(icarus) Wallets, Ledger-Hardware-Wallets and Trezor-Hardware-Wallets.
+The intention behind this tool was to have a fallback/backup ready just in case if something is wrong with the HW-Wallet, or it gets stolen and you want to quickly send out your funds to a safer place, etc...

 ### Supported derivation methods with/without an additional Passphrase